Skip to content

 module spider <distribution-name>

-where one has to replace the distribution-name with the name of the distribution on is interested in.
-For example, when being interested in a specific version of the Python distribution.
+where <distribution-name> is replaced with the name of the distribution you are interested in.
+For example, to list all installed versions of the Python distribution:

 module spider Python